-AWWAO will be offering the Mandatory Certification Renewal Course: Diligence in Drinking Water Operations, the Wastewater Maintenancefest, and the AWWAO Water Games.
-There will also be Regulation Updates and the Water Challenge Cup.Wednesday evening will feature the AWWAO banquet with the Centerline Band on stage.
-Click on this link for the conference registration form.
+AWWAO offered the Mandatory Certification Renewal Course: Diligence in Drinking Water Operations, the Wastewater Maintenancefest, and the AWWAO Water Games.
+There were also be Regulation Updates and the Water Challenge Cup.Wednesday evening featured the AWWAO banquet with the Centerline Band on stage.

 Click on the PDF files below to view the AWWAO 20th Annual General Meeting and Training Conference, the Health Canada presentation, and the Safe Drinking Water for First Nations Act..

 Congratulations to Delbert Copenace from Shoal Lake #39 First Nation as the AWWAO grand prize winner.